 Vacuum sealing glass jars is suitable for many products

-Vacuum sealing food products in glass jars is easy and has many interesting advantages.
-Henkelman's distributor Plastipack shares its experiences with this vacuum packaging technique.
+Vacuum sealing products in glass jars is easy and has many interesting advantages.
+Henkelman shares its experiences about this vacuum packaging technique.

 How does it work?

 Once the cycle has ended, the lid of the machine opens automatically.
 How do you verify if your jar has been sealed successfully?
 You could check this in two ways.
 First of all, there should be a dip in the cap when all the air has been extracted and the cap has been sealed.
 Furthermore, when you tap the cap with your finger you should hear a hollow sound.
 Then you know the jar has been perfectly vacuum sealed.

-Plastipack is very content with the result and the efficiency of this vacuum packaging technique.
+This vacuum packaging technique is easy and efficient.
+It is also an environmentally friendly way of vacuum packing your product.
 In a Boxer 42XL for example, you could place up to 16 jars.
-But there's more.
+But there's more:

 - Extended shelf life

-- No oxidative rancidity because of the absence of air to react with the oil.
+- No oxidation because of the absence of air to react with the oil.

 - No leakage, better presentation